opentok/opentok-linux-sdk-samples/RTSP-Stream-Video-Capturer/README.md

 #### On Debian-based Linuxes

 The OpenTok Linux SDK for x86_64 is available as a Debian package.
-For Debian we support Debian 9 (Strech) and 10 (Buster).
 We maintain our own Debian repository on packagecloud.
-For Debian 10, follow these steps to install the packages from our repository.
+For Debian 11, follow these steps to install the packages from our repository.

 * Add packagecloud repository: